Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Introduction

 \section{Introduction}

 Tracing out the effects of an economic shock is a major task in econometrics.
 A popular approach is to consider a set of key variables and utilize a structural vector autoregressive (SVAR) or structural error correction (SVEC) model for the purpose.
 They have well established theoretical grounds \citep[see][and the references therein]{Kilian+Lutkepohl:2017} and are accommodated by many of the popular statistical software packages.
 Linear SVAR and SVEC models are not, however, suitable for modelling series in which the underlying data generating dynamics are nonlinear or the shocks have asymmetric effects in different states of the economy.
-Models capable of capturing such features include mixture models, such as the MVAR model \citep*{Fong+Li+Yau+Wong:2010}, the MPVAR model \citep{Bentarzi+Djeddou:2014}, the GMVAR model \citep*{Kalliovirta+Meitz+Saikkonen:2016}, and the logit-MVAR model \citep*{Burgard+Neuenkirch+Nockel:2019}.
+Models capable of capturing such features include mixture models, such as the mixture vector autoregressive model \citep{Fong+Li+Yau+Wong:2007}, the mixture periodic vector autoregressive model \citep{Bentarzi+Djeddou:2014}, the Gaussian mixture vector autoregressive (GMVAR) model \citep{Kalliovirta+Meitz+Saikkonen:2016}, and the logit mixture vector autoregressive model \citep{Burgard+Neuenkirch+Nockel:2019}.

 This paper introduces a structural version of the GMVAR model.
 In the structural GMVAR (SGMVAR) model of autoregressive order $p$, the regime-switching dynamics are endogenously determined by the full distribution of the previous $p$ observations.
 Specifically, the greater the relative weighted likelihood of a regime is, the more likely the process is to generate an observation from it.
 This facilitates associating statistical characteristics and economic interpretations to the regimes.
+The SGMVAR model thus allows the regime-switches to depend on a richer set of statistical characteristics of the data than many of the popular threshold VAR \citep{Tsay:1998} and smooth transition VAR \citep{Anderson+Vahid:1998} models in which regime-transitions often depend only on the level of the transition-variables.
 The specific formulation of the mixing weights also leads to attractive theoretical properties, such as ergodicity and fully known stationary distribution of $p+1$ consecutive observations.